Vman45/dropbox-share-it/README.md

 1. Run the script to configure it.
+2. To re-configure it, remove file `.dropbox-share-it.cfg` at home directory and run the script again.
-2. If using Caja or Nautilus, copy the script file to one of the following directories:
+3. If using Caja or Nautilus, copy the script file to one of the following directories:

         ~/.config/caja/scripts

         ~/.gnome2/nautilus-scripts

    In Thunar, just go to Edit menu, and then configure Custom Actions.

 ## How to Use